kailash-manasarovar/statement/docs/timeline/2024/december.md

 ## Sunday 8th December 2024

-- There is no doubt in my mind that what I have experienced at the hands of teachers and staff at the conservatory of Denia, their friends and family, could give a person a nervous breakdown or drive them to suicide.
+- There is no doubt in my mind that what I have experienced at the hands of teachers and staff at the conservatory of Dénia, their friends and family, could give a person a nervous breakdown or drive them to suicide.
 - Perhaps the intention was murder all along.
 It certainly seems so from my point of view.
 - I suggest investigators check all local suicide stats and untimely deaths of anyone, particular young people, who have a history of complaining about being terrorized or harassed in any way.
 - I would also double check any women that may have been accused of being "hysterical" or similar when making gang stalking claims against public institutions such as schools or colleges, particularly public musical clubs and activities in Spain.